lcrasovan/nodeJsExamples/README.md

 # Some nice examples with NodeJS

-For all examples execute first the
+For installing the dependencies run

-npm install your-dependency
+npm install

+You can configure your gulp tasks by editing the gulpfile.js

+By default running

+gulp

+Will run the default task that consists in downloading and uploading a file, sequencialy.

-After that, to tun the examples, first pass through the prerequisites and, finally, after setting up credentials and all the needed authentication steps, do
+To tun the examples individually, first pass through the prerequisites and, finally, after setting up credentials and all the needed authentication steps, do

 node file_name.js